History of Alexei Popyrin in Timeline

 In August 2018, Alexei Popyrin qualified for and won his first Challenger title at the Jinan International in China.

-2018: Wildcard at Australian Open
+2018: Wildcard into Australian Open

 February 2019: Davis Cup Debut

-June 2019: Broke into ATP Top 100
+June 2019: Broke into ATP top 100

-On June 24, 2019, Alexei Popyrin broke into the ATP top 100 for the first time, ranking at World No. 99.
+On June 24, 2019, Alexei Popyrin broke into the ATP top 100 for the first time, reaching World No. 99.

-July 2019: Wimbledon Championships and Atlanta Tournament
+July 2019: Wimbledon Championships and Atlanta ATP 250

-2019: Ended 2019 with ATP Singles Rank of 97
+2019: ATP singles rank of 97

 Alexei Popyrin ended 2019 with an ATP singles rank of 97.

-2019: First Grand Slam Win
+2019: First Grand Slam Win at Australian Open

-2020: Ended 2020 with ATP Singles Rank of 113
+2020: ATP singles rank of 113

 Alexei Popyrin ended 2020 with an ATP singles rank of world No. 113.

-2020: Direct Entry to Australian Open
+2020: Direct Entry into Australian Open

-2021: Ended 2021 with ATP Singles Ranking of 61
+2021: Year-End ATP Singles Ranking

 Alexei Popyrin ended 2021 with an ATP singles ranking of world No. 61.

-2021: Lost to Rafael Nadal at French Open
+2021: French Open Loss to Rafael Nadal

 At the 2021 French Open, Alexei Popyrin lost to Rafael Nadal in the first round.